silvasur/ste/README.markdown

 * It has a simple, yet powerful plugin interface.
 You can easily define your own template functions / tags.
 It is even possible to write them in the template language itself, which makes it kind of a programming language...
-* It can transcompile templates into PHP.
+* It can compile templates into PHP.
 * You can use anonymous functions to define custom tags.

 Documentation